Photo: Holly Raguza, Pennsylvania Department of Agriculture

 There is a new invasive insect in southeastern Pennsylvania, Lycorma delicatula, commonly known as the spotted lanternfly (SLF).
 This insect has the potential to be harmful to grapes, stone fruit, and trees.
 To try to limit the spread of SLF, the Pennsylvania Department of Agriculture (PDA) has established a quarantine order in municipalities where SLF already exists.
 All residents and businesses must comply with the regulations.
 The PDA has the authority to fine anyone who willfully violates the quarantine order.

-Learn about which municipalities are included in the quarantine order.
+Learn about which counties are included in the quarantine order.

 The area of the quarantine will continue to change as new discoveries are made.
 As you move into and out of the quarantined area, you must make sure that you are not transporting any living life stages of the SLF to new areas which are not yet included in the quarantine.
 If you believe you have discovered SLF in any area outside of the current quarantined area, report your discovery to the PDA by sending a picture to firstname.lastname@example.org or calling 1-866-253-7189.
 The most recent quarantine map for Spotted Lanternfly can always be found in the publications list on the PDA website.